iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

 Now, we removed the NA values.
-To show summary statistics of the age,
+To explore summary statistics of the age,

 ```R